 But Ethereum isn’t just any old machine.
 It allows for Turing complete programming.
 If you want, you can take a deep dive into Turing completeness and Turing machines, but, simply put, it means that something that is Turing complete can solve any computational problem on a computing machine.
 In plainer English, it means you can build any and all kinds of applications on top of Ethereum just like you can build all kinds of software on top of Mac and Windows and Linux.

 How do you build stuff for Ethereum?
 The same way you build smartphone apps or video games or operating systems: with a blockchain programming language.
 You use a blockchain programming language like Solidity or Vyper to program smart contracts.
 Smart contracts are computer programs run on the Ethereum network.
 They will run the same way every time and they can’t be changed (if you want to stop them from running, you have to run a SELFDESTRUCT code, but even that won't erase their history from the Ethereum blockchain, it'll just make sure they stop running).

 If Ethereum can do so much, why wouldn’t other cryptocurrencies like Bitcoin have the same flexibility and functionality?
 Why aren’t all blockchains Turing complete?
 To see why, you can read through a list of things that are Turing complete by accident.
 Here are some fun examples.
-First, you can, with the right series of movements, turn Super Mario World
+First, you can, with the right series of movements, turn Super Mario World into Flappy Bird.

 In the first case, someone was able to change the entire game into something it wasn’t intended to do.
 In the second, the player was able to win the game in a way the creators didn’t intend.
 This stops being all fun and games when the code or software or app you’re using is managing your money.
 In fact, this amount of freedom offered by Ethereum’s Turing complete design has already affected the community.
 This is why developers have to be careful when building DApps on Ethereum.